joergen7/erlang-red/README.md

 The goal is bring the advantages of low-code visual [flow-based programming](https://jpaulm.github.io/fbp/index.html) to a programming language that is designed for message passing and concurrency from the ground up, hence Erlang.
 More details described in the corresponding [blog post](https://blog.openmindmap.org/erlang-red).

+Why?
+---

+[Node-RED](https://nodered.org) is great for creating data flows that actually describe concurrent processing, it is just a shame the NodeJS is single threaded.
+So why not use something that is multi-process from the ground up?
+Concurrency is guaranteed and included.

+Also Erlang isn't the most understandable of programming language - unless one has fallen into in a [cauldron](https://en.wikipedia.org/wiki/Obelix) of Prolog, spiced with Lisp.

+So won't it be great to have the simplicity of low-code visual flow based programming and the performance (and concurrency) of Erlang?

+Trying Erlang-Red
+---

+Thanks to [@mwmiller](https://github.com/mwmiller), Erlang-Red can be tested at [ered.fly.dev](https://ered.fly.dev/node-red) or locally using docker:

+    prompt> docker run -t -p 6060:8080 gorenje/erlang-red:0.2.0

+Will start Erlang-Red on [localhost:6060/erlang-red](http://localhost:6060/erlang-red) and drop into an Eshell console.

 Breadboard Programming
 ---